-T-Bolt models with composite stocks feature magazine storage in the butt of the rifle.
-This handy feature allows you to carry a spare magazine at the ready.
-The magazine fits flush with the buttplate and is virtually imperceptible when shouldering the rifle.
+T-Bolt models with composite stocks feature magazine storage in the buttstock of the rifle, allowing you to carry a spare magazine at the ready.
+The magazine fits flush with the buttplate and is unnoticeable when shouldering the rifle.

-To remove the magazine just press downward on the tab above the magazine (Figure 12).
+To remove the magazine press downward on the tab above the magazine (Figure 12).
 The magazine will pop into your hand under light spring pressure.